hapijs/joi/API.md

 #### `string.trim`

-The string contains whitespaces around it.
+The string contains whitespace around it.

 #### `string.uppercase`